 The importance of franchising to the Canadian economy should not be underestimated.
 Not only does Canada offer a powerful economic environment, but the legal framework for franchising is encouraging.
-Currently, only Alberta, Ontario and Prince Edward Island have specific registration or disclosure legislation in force, with which a franchisor looking to set up a franchise system in those provinces must comply.
-There is currently no specific registration or disclosure legislation dealing with franchising which is in force in the other provinces, although, as noted below, New Brunswick has passed such legislation (it has not come into force yet, but is currently expected to be in force by late 2010) and the Manitoba Law Reform Commission has recommended that franchise legislation be implemented in Manitoba.
+Currently, only Alberta, Ontario, Prince Edward Island, New Brunswick and Manitoba have specific registration or disclosure legislation in force, with which a franchisor looking to set up a franchise system in those provinces must comply.
+There is currently no specific registration or disclosure legislation dealing with franchising which is in force in the other provinces, although, as noted below, British Columbia is currently contemplating such legislation and the British Columbia Law Reform Commission has recommended that franchise legislation be implemented in British Columbia.
 However, many business practices prevalent in franchising are subject to regulation by both federal and provincial laws of general application.
 In addition, franchisors that are members of the Canadian Franchise Association are encouraged to comply with the minimum disclosure obligations of that organization.

 Franchise Disclosure, Registration and Regulation

-In substance, the Alberta, Ontario and PEI Acts are very similar.
+In substance, the Alberta, Ontario, Prince Edward Island, New Brunswick and Manitoba Acts are very similar.
 They primarily contain disclosure requirements and a number of relationship provisions.
 None of these Acts directly regulate the substantive aspects of the franchise relationship.
 The Acts require fair dealing between parties to franchise agreements, that franchisees have the right to associate, and they impose disclosure obligations on franchisors.

-All three Acts require franchisors to provide a disclosure document to prospective franchisees.
+All five Acts require franchisors to provide a disclosure document to prospective franchisees.
 The disclosure document must contain copies of all franchise agreements and financial statements, and all material facts, including specifically listed material facts.
-In Alberta and PEI, franchisors are permitted to use disclosure documents acceptable under franchise legislation in jurisdictions outside Alberta and Prince Edward Island, as the case may be, provided that these disclosure documents include, by way of an addendum or “wrap around” document, any information necessary to meet the requirements of a disclosure document under the Alberta Act or the PEI Act, as applicable.
+In Alberta, Prince Edward Island, Manitoba and New Brunswick, franchisors are permitted to use disclosure documents acceptable under franchise legislation in jurisdictions outside of those provinces, as the case may be, provided that these disclosure documents include, by way of an addendum or “wrap around” document, any information necessary to meet the requirements of a disclosure document under the relevant provincial franchise legislation.
 The Ontario Act does not specifically provide for an addendum or “wrap around” document.
-As a result, a disclosure document is often prepared for Ontario in accordance with the Ontario Act, and then a “wrap around” is prepared to meet Alberta and PEI requirements.
+As a result, a disclosure document is often prepared for Ontario in accordance with the Ontario Act, and then a “wrap around” is prepared to meet the requirements of the other provinces.